stupidwolfy/Mission-PSITable/README.md

 - Feel free to read, run, fun with code!!

-- Please run all script on python 3.6 on lower!!
+- Please run all script on python 3.6 or lower!!

 - Please install all requried module. (in pip_req.txt)